smartdevicelink/sdl_evolution/proposals/0341-add-generic-hmi-plugin-support.md

 ## Proposed solution

 The ideal way to add support for these vehicle-specific components in the Generic HMI would be to introduce external plugins to the project.
 These plugins are separate applications with limited scope which run alongside the HMI and interact with it as needed.
-Basic plugins which emulate vehicle functionality can be included in the project for testing and reference purposes, while tailored plugins can be written to work with a specific system in production cases.
+Basic plugins which emulate vehicle functionality will be included in the Generic HMI project for testing and reference purposes, while tailored plugins can be written to work with a specific system in production cases.
 Each of these plugins would maintain their own connection to SDL Core using a message broker, which can be borrowed from the Manticore project (see [here](https://github.com/smartdevicelink/manticore-images/blob/master/cores/broker/index.js)).
 Much of the test functionality needed in the Generic HMI is already available in the Manticore project (ex. vehicle data), so these components could be ported and used as a baseline for several of the test plugins detailed in this proposal.

 An additional benefit to this approach is that plugins which run in the background can be written in any desired language; they only need to connect to the router service.

 ### Plugin Configuration

-It should be possible to add, remove, disable, and replace these plugins with minimal configuration changes where feasible.
-Ideally, this configuration could be handled using the existing `Flags.js` file, which is currently used by the Generic HMI for any runtime configurations.
-A potential format for this configuration could be:
+It should be possible to add, remove, disable, and replace plugins with minimal configuration changes where feasible.
+This configuration can be handled using the existing `Flags.js` file, which is currently used by the Generic HMI for any runtime configurations.

+#### Configuration Format

+Plugin (Object) Definition:

+* General plugin fields
+    * Enabled (Boolean) - Flag to enable or disable this plugin within the HMI.
+If set to `false`, then the Generic HMI will ignore this configuration entry.
+    * Url (String) - For web-based plugins, the URL to be opened by the HMI in order to start the plugin.
+The UI for this plugin can be enabled or disabled using the `TestViewEnabled` field.
+    * MenuNavEnabled (Boolean) - Optional flag to enable an entry point within the HMI menu to a customizable section of the HMI which interacts with this plugin.
+See the [Integrated Plugin Controls](#integrated-plugin-controls) section for more details.
+    * MenuNavTitle (String) - A custom title to display in the HMI menu item for this plugin.
+Must be unique between enabled plugins.
+Used only when `MenuNavEnabled` is set to `true`.
+    * MenuNavIcon (String) - A custom icon name to display in the HMI menu item for this plugin.
+Can be either a hex code (for static icons) or a file path.
+If omitted, a default icon will be displayed based on plugin type.
+Used only when `MenuNavEnabled` is set to `true`.
+* Test plugin fields
+    * TestViewEnabled (Boolean) - Optional flag for test plugins to display the UI for the plugin (using the provided `Url` field) beside the main HMI.
+    * TestViewTitle (String) - A custom title to display in a tabbed list above the test UI to differentiate between plugins.
+Must be unique between enabled plugins.
+Used only when `TestViewEnabled` is set to `true`.

+Plugin Configuration Fields (added to `Flags.js`):

+* VRPlugin (Plugin) - Configuration for the plugin which handles voice recognition and connects to the `VR` HMI interface.
+If enabled, the Generic HMI will not send `MB.registerComponent` for the `VR` interface to the message broker.
+* VIPlugin (Plugin) - Configuration for the plugin which handles vehicle data and connects to the `VehicleInfo` HMI interface.
+If enabled, the Generic HMI will not send `MB.registerComponent` for the `VehicleInfo` interface to the message broker.
+* RCPlugins (Plugin array) - List of configurations for plugins which handle remote control functionality and connect to the `RC` HMI interface.
+Depending on developer preference, each plugin provided could handle a different module type, or a single configuration could be provided for a plugin which handles all modules.
+If at least one entry is enabled, the Generic HMI will not send `MB.registerComponent` for the `RC` interface to the message broker.
+* ButtonPlugin (Plugin) - Configuration for the plugin which handles button events and connects to the `Buttons` HMI interface.
+* AppServicePlugins (Plugin array) - List of configurations for plugins which provide app service functionality/data and connect to the `AppService` HMI interface.
+Depending on developer preference, each plugin provided could handle a different app service type, or a single configuration could be provided for a plugin which handles all app service types.
+The main HMI can act as an App Service Consumer for data provided by these plugins.
+* TTSPlugin (Plugin) - Configuration for the plugin which handles text-to-speech and connects to the `TTS` HMI interface.
+If enabled, the Generic HMI will not send `MB.registerComponent` for the `TTS` interface to the message broker.
+* NavigationPlugin (Plugin) - Configuration for the plugin which handles navigation-related functionality and connects to the `Navigation` HMI interface.
+This plugin does not override existing video/audio streaming functionality in the Generic HMI, as that is handled separately despite being defined in the `Navigation` interface.
+* MiscPlugins (Plugin array) - List of configurations for plugins which are not tied to a specific HMI interface (such as the [General Settings](#general-settings-plugin) plugin or [Phone](#phone-plugin) plugin).

+##### Example
 ```
 window.flags = {
     VRPlugin: {